-a second s Yes /No Has the Board formally adopted an anti-bullying policy that fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools' e ?
-Has the Board published the policy on the school website and provided a copy to the parents' association? e .
-Has the Board ensured that the policy has been made available to school staff (including new staff)? g , Is the Board satisfied that school staff are sufficiently familiar with the policy and procedures to enable them to effectively and consistently apply the policy and procedures in their day-to-day work?
-Has the Board ensured that the policy has been adequately communicated to all pup oils?
-Has the policy documented the prevention and education strategies that the school applies?
-1 Have all of the prevention and education strategies been implemented?
-1 Has the effectiveness of the prevention and education strategies that have been implemented been examined?
-1 / Is the Board satisfied that all teachers are recording and dealing with incidents in accordance with the policy?
-Has the Board received and minuted the periodic summary reports of the Principal?
-1 Has the Board discussed how well the school is handling all reports of bullying including those addressed at an early stage and not therefore included in the Principal's periodic report to the Board?
-Has the Board received any complaints from parents regarding the school's handling of bullying incidents? f Have any parents withdrawn their child from the school citing dissatisfaction with the school's handling of a bullying situation? - Have any Ombudsman for Children investigations into the school's handling of a bullying case been initiated or completed? g 🗸 Has the data available from cases reported to the Principal (by the bullying recording template) been analysed to identify any issues, trends, or patterns in bullying behaviour 3 Aren for ? lagrount Has the Board identified any aspects of the school's policy and/or its implementation tha require further improvement?
-Has the Board put in place an action plan to address any areas for improvement?
-1
+Yes /No Has the Board formally adopted an anti-bullying policy that fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools ?
+Yes Has the Board published the policy on the school website and provided a copy to the parents' association?
+Yes Has the Board ensured that the policy has been made available to school staff (including new staff)?
+Yes Is the Board satisfied that school staff are sufficiently familiar with the policy and procedures to enable them to effectively and consistently apply the policy and procedures in their day-to-day work?
+Yes Has the Board ensured that the policy has been adequately communicated to all pupils?
+Yes Has the policy documented the prevention and education strategies that the school applies?
+Yes Have all of the prevention and education strategies been implemented?
+Yes Has the effectiveness of the prevention and education strategies that have been implemented been examined?
+Yes Is the Board satisfied that all teachers are recording and dealing with incidents in accordance with the policy?
+Yes Has the Board received and minuted the periodic summary reports of the Principal?
+Yes Has the Board discussed how well the school is handling all reports of bullying including those addressed at an early stage and not therefore included in the Principal's periodic report to the Board?
+Area for improvement Has the Board received any complaints from parents regarding the school's handling of bullying incidents?
+Yes Have any parents withdrawn their child from the school citing dissatisfaction with the school's handling of a bullying situation?
+Yes Have any Ombudsman for Children investigations into the school's handling of a bullying case been initiated or completed?
+Yes Has the data available from cases reported to the Principal (by the bullying recording template) been analysed to identify any issues, trends, or patterns in bullying behaviour?
+Area for improvement Has the Board identified any aspects of the school's policy and/or its implementation that require further improvement?
+Yes Has the Board put in place an action plan to address any areas for improvement?
+Yes